AlexandreDecan/sismic/docs/testing.rst

 Our test configuration is now ready, and we can go one step further.
 We now need to create a test.
-This can be done using :py:meth:`~pyss.testing.TesterConfiguration.build_tester`.
+This can be done using :py:meth:`~sismic.testing.TesterConfiguration.build_tester`.
-This method takes a list of :py:class:`~pyss.model.Event` which will be sent to the tested statechart.
+This method takes a list of :py:class:`~sismic.model.Event` which will be sent to the tested statechart.
 This list can be viewed as a *scenario* for the test.
-The method returns an instance of :py:class:`~pyss.testing.StateChartTester`.
+The method returns an instance of :py:class:`~sismic.testing.StateChartTester`.

 .. code:: python

+   from sismic.model import Event

    events = [Event('event1'), Event('event2'), Event('event3')]
    test = config.build_tester(events)

-Using a ``test``, you can execute the test by calling :py:meth:`~pyss.testing.StateChartTester.execute_once` or :py:meth:`~pyss.testing.StateChartTester.execute` (which repeatedly calls the first one).
+Using a ``test``, you can execute the test by calling :py:meth:`~sismic.testing.StateChartTester.execute_once` or :py:meth:`~sismic.testing.StateChartTester.execute` (which repeatedly calls the first one).
 A test mainly executes the tested statechart, step by step, and sends specific events to the tester.
-The tester are then executed (using the :py:meth:`~pyss.simulator.Simulator.execute` method of the simulator).
+The tester are then executed (using the :py:meth:`~sismic.simulator.Simulator.execute` method of the simulator).

-A test is considered as a success if the call to :py:meth:`~pyss.testing.StateChartTester.execute` ends, and no ``AssertionError`` was raised.
+A test is considered as a success if the call to :py:meth:`~sismic.testing.StateChartTester.execute` ends, and no ``AssertionError`` was raised.

 Depending on the underlying simulator (but this at least concerns the default one!), the execution of a statechart can be infinite.
-As for simulator's :py:meth:`~pyss.simulator.Simulator.execute`, you can specify a ``max_steps`` parameter to limit the number of steps that are executed.
+As for simulator's :py:meth:`~sismic.simulator.Simulator.execute`, you can specify a ``max_steps`` parameter to limit the number of steps that are executed.

 .. code:: python

     test.execute(max_steps=10)

-At the end of the execution, you must call the :py:meth:`~pyss.testing.StateChartTester.stop` method.
+At the end of the execution, you must call the :py:meth:`~sismic.testing.StateChartTester.stop` method.
 This method sends a ``stop`` event to the statechart testers, and checks whether they are all in a final configuration.

-As a shortcut, :py:class:`~pyss.testing.StateChartTester` exposes a context manager that does the job for you.
+As a shortcut, :py:class:`~sismic.testing.StateChartTester` exposes a context manager that does the job for you.
 This context manager can be used as follows:

 .. code:: python